Grant Jabenis

 Jabenis competed as an individual at the Stampede at the Creek in Omaha (April 8-9), finishing 24th with a three-round total of 226 (+10).
 He closed with an even-par 72 on the 7,627-yard layout at Indian Creek Golf Club after opening the tournament with back-to-back rounds of 77.

-He carries a 74.33 stroke average over six rounds in 2023-24.
+He closed the season with a 74.33 stroke average over six rounds.

 Sophomore (2022-23)